hoonbiolab/hoonbiolab.github.io/_posts/2021-05-01-Soyeon_scholarship.md

 ---

 <hr>
-**Congratulations, Soyeon, for awarded the prestigious "Graduate scholarship student in the second semester of 2021" !!!**
+**Congratulations, Soyeon, for awarded the "Graduate scholarship student in the second semester of 2021" !!!**

 <img src="/assets/img/soyeon_scholarship.png" height="117px" width="503px">